AlinaIgn/TASK_MANAGER_PROJECT/README.md

 A Modern Web Browser: To access and interact with the application.
 Virtual Environment (optional but recommended): To isolate project dependencies.

+Contributing:
+Contributions are welcome!
+If you'd like to improve this project, please submit issues or pull requests.
+Your contributions can help make this project even better.